European Wax Center (EWCZ)

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, European Wax Center’s ROIC averaged 3.7 percentage point increases each year.
-This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.
+Over the last few years, European Wax Center’s ROIC has unfortunately decreased.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Assessment

-11. Key Takeaways from European Wax Center’s Q3 Results
+11. Key Takeaways from European Wax Center’s Q4 Results

 12. Is Now The Time To Buy European Wax Center?

 We see the value of companies helping consumers, but in the case of European Wax Center, we’re out.
-To begin with, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-On top of that, European Wax Center’s same-store sales performance has disappointed, and its weak EPS growth over the last four years shows it’s failed to produce meaningful profits for shareholders.
+On top of that, European Wax Center’s same-store sales performance has disappointed, and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-European Wax Center’s P/E ratio based on the next 12 months is 6.3x.
+European Wax Center’s P/E ratio based on the next 12 months is 9.4x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are better stocks to buy right now.
+There are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.